F3Nation-Community/slackblast/README.md

 Bonus: the post will be in a format friendly for Paxminer to mine and gather stats.

+Bonus 2: the post can be emailed to automatically post to Wordpress

 Go to https://azure.microsoft.com/en-us/services/app-service/ to create a Free Azure App Service to host this web application.
 The [VSCode Azure Extensions](https://code.visualstudio.com/docs/azure/extensions) will be helpful to upload your own .env file with your region's specific Slack and opinionated settings.
 See how to [integrate your Azure App Service with Github](https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/app-service/deploy-continuous-deployment.md) for easy deployments.

 When you finish setting up and installing the slackblast app in Slack, you will get a bot token also available under the OAuth & Permissions settings.
 You'll also get a verification token and signing secret on the Basic Information settings.
 You will plug that information into your own .env file.
 When you finish creating the Azure app, you will need to get the URL and add it (with `/slack/events` added to it) into three locations within the slackblast app settings.
 Lastly, you will need to add several Scopes to the Bot Token Scopes on the OAth & Permissions settings.
 Read on for the nitty gritty details.